Gastric Sleeve Surgery in the UK

 Length of Stay

-You can usually leave hospital one to two days after your surgery.
-As you might expect, it is normal to feel very tired at first.
-You may be able to return to work as soon as one week after your surgery.
-This is entirely dependent on the type of job that you do.
-You can expect to be driving within four weeks, but should check with your doctor and motor insurance company first.
-You should feel comfortable doing most everyday activities within four to six weeks.
+With Allure, you will be able to leave hospital one to two days after your gastric sleeve surgery.
+It is normal to feel very tired after your surgery, but you should be able to return to work as soon as one week after.
+Of course, this depends on your occupation.
+You can expect to be driving within four weeks.
+You should check with your doctor and insurance company first.
+Typically speaking, you will be able to return to normal daily activity within four to six weeks.

 Gastric Sleeve Lifestyle

-It’s important to follow a healthy diet, lifestyle, and adapt your eating habits.
-By doing this, you will maximise weight loss and reduce the risk of weight-related comorbidities.
-Our HCPC Dietitian, Chris, will help you.
+Life after a gastric sleeve is different.
+You must follow a healthy diet, lifestyle, and adapt your eating habits.
+By maintaining this you will maximise weight loss and continue to reduce the risk of weight-related comorbidities and post-procedure complications.
+Our HCPC Dietitian, Chris, will help support you through this.

-Drink plenty of fluids throughout the day to avoid dehydration and constipation.
-Chew your food thoroughly and avoid drinking and eating at the same time – this will reduce your risk of dumping syndrome.
+Post-surgery you should drink plenty of fluids.
+This will help you avoid dehydration and constipation.
+Likewise, you should chew your food thoroughly and avoid drinking and eating at the same time.
+This will reduce your risk of dumping syndrome.
 This is a collection of uncomfortable symptoms that occur when food enters the small intestine too quickly.
-Symptoms of dumping syndrome include nausea, vomiting, dizziness, sweating and diarrhoea.
+Dumping syndrome isn’t pleasant, and includes symptoms such as nausea, vomiting, dizziness, sweating and diarrhoea.
+To avoid dehydration, dumping syndrome, and constipation you follow the advice of your medical team.

-You should avoid getting pregnant for the first 18 months after gastric sleeve surgery so your weight can stabilise.
+You should avoid getting pregnant for the first 18 months after gastric sleeve.
+This is so that your weight can stabilise.

 To maintain the benefits of your weight loss surgery, you’ll need regular check-ups for the rest of your life.
-These will become less often as time goes on.
+These will become less frequent as time goes on.

 What are the Potential Risks and Complications of Gastric Sleeve Surgery?